 Why are SAFEs Beneficial For Startups?

-The biggest question that every startup owner would have in their minds is if a SAFE is worth it and if they at all bring any value to the table.
+The biggest question that every startup owner would have is if a SAFE is worth it and if they at all bring any value to the table.
 So here are a few reasons why SAFE is worth it, especially for startups:

 1. No Risk of Debt